 So far so good; do you see any comparisons with your own experience of seasonal work?

 I must say at this point I really grafted/put in a lot of physical effort for my seasonal pay; the job was demanding and on reflection sometimes dangerous – hot soft cement dust spewing out of kilns, unfamiliar machinery, and unpredictable situations (once staying too long under a kiln sweeping leaking dust led to my safety helmet beginning to melt!).
 But I never gave up and showed resilience; I never took a day off ‘sick’; and I hope I never let my bosses and colleagues down.
 I like to think I was a team player and I showed it!

 I have to say I learnt loads about myself, and since then and after 37 years of work, the seasonal job that I had at Blue Circle Cement, Eastgate, County Durham has made me in many respects the person I am now.
 I’m not a perfect person in any respects at all, but one who profoundly appreciates and values the friendship and drive and labour of people from all strands of society and in whatever job role they hold.

 I gained from my seasonal work an appreciation of the hopes and fears of my co workers which has ensured that as an employee and as a manager since then, that I have an emotional intelligence which has led me to learn to value and understand the challenging situations of others.

 So back to Camus and his obligation and morality and how that quote and my adaption might have meaning to you…When you undertake seasonal work please don’t take it for granted.
 Learn about yourself and others, record and reflect on the skills and attributes that you already have but also the ones you are gaining or developing.
-These will be the foundations to support the rest of your life.
+These will be the foundations to support the rest of your life – there are such benefits of a seasonal job.
 I hope I have proved this to you and have practiced what I believe in this short biographical blog.